 Dull yellow/grey tympanic membrane

-Bulging with loss of cone of light reflex (less commonly the drum may be bulging)
+Retracted/indrawn drum with loss of cone of light reflex (less commonly the drum may be bulging)

 Visible fluid level behind the tympanic membrane

-Rinne and Weber’s tests demonstrate conductive hearing loss
+Rinne and Weber’s tests typically demonstrate conductive hearing loss.

 Free field voice testing (at an arm’s length):